simolus3/drift/docs/pages/docs/Advanced Features/joins.md

 - what's the average length of a todo entry?

 What these queries have in common is that data from multiple rows needs to be combined into a single row.
-In sql, this can be achieved with "aggregate functions", for which moor has [builtin support]({{ "expressions.md#aggregate" | pageUrl }}).
+In sql, this can be achieved with "aggregate functions", for which drift has [builtin support]({{ "expressions.md#aggregate" | pageUrl }}).

 _Additional info_: A good tutorial for group by in sql is available [here](https://www.sqlitetutorial.net/sqlite-group-by/).